9th December 2024

 a) Monthly finance report – to receive and accept the monthly finance report.

-It was proposed by Cllr Bayston and seconded by Cllr Barling that the finance reports be accepted.
+It was proposed by Cllr Barling and seconded by Cllr Richardson that the finance reports be accepted.

 All agreed.
 Carried.